 Our DNS filter works by redirecting traffic, based on the information associated with your schools router and the service supplier, permitting administrators to filter by parameters via a web browser-based portal such as Bark for Schools.

-You can find the settings and reports for the DNS filter under the drop down in the top right by your name:
+Alternatively, you can find the settings and reports for the DNS web filter under the top right drop-down menu:

-From here, enter the name of the network you wish to apply web filtering policies on:
+STEP 3: Enter the name of the network you wish to apply web filtering policies on and click Next.